Select a question below for details

 No. Watermarks/logos will disqualify your submission, so please triple check your submissions before entering them.

-o changes to your image can be made after your image has been uploaded and paid, please double check your entry before finalizing your payment.
+No changes to your image can be made after your image has been uploaded and paid, please double and triple check your entry before finalizing your payment.

 When judging is complete, you can view all of your submissions in your SBE account under the “My Account” section.
 During the judging process, you will not be able to see your submissions, or anyone else’s.

 Please email our support team: email@example.com